docker-credential-magic/docker-credential-magic/README.md

 This repo contains the source for two separate tools:

-- `docker-credential-magic` - A global Docker credential helper which proxies auth requests to other helpers based on domain
+- `docker-credential-magic` - credential helper which proxies auth to other helpers based on domain name
-- `docker-credential-magician` - A tool to augment existing images with various Docker credential helpers (including `magic`)
+- `docker-credential-magician` - tool to augment images with various credential helpers (including `magic`)

 The following third-party Docker credential helpers are currently supported: